karanpreetsingh1990/argos-observability-lab/README.md

 This deploys the pods, service and ingress.

-If the pods are started successfully and everything went well you can access the prometheus interface at:
+If the pods are started successfully and everything went well you can access the grafana interface at:

-> http://< local or remote host >:30000/prometheus
+> http://< local or remote host >:30000/grafana

 ## ToDo